Brachioplasty (Arm Lift)

-Brachioplasty (Arm Lift) Initial Evaluation
+What happens at my Brachioplasty (Arm Lift) Initial Evaluation?

 At the initial consultation, your health history will be reviewed and the procedure you are interested in will be explained in great detail.
 Any alternative procedures, as well as the risks and benefits of surgery, will be discussed.
 You will view before and after photographs of Dr. Lawton‘s patients, and all of your questions will be answered.